 The beach lays in a cliff area, filled with rock-hewn caves, that have been used throughout the island's history for a variety of uses.
-From digging in the caves on the beach, researchers have learned a lot about the history of the area, from the Minoan period on.
+From digging in the caves on the beach, researchers have learned a lot about the history of the area, from the Minoan period, and on.
 During the Roman period these caves were used as burial sites.

 This is where Joan Baez was discovered, the singer who began her career in Matala and became a national figure in America in the late 1960's.

-Today the beach still attracts many tourists, some come to enjoy the sixties atmosphere its free spirit, while others come to Matala for the small towns, the lively nightlife here, and the hotels in the north end.
+Today the beach still attracts many tourists, some come to enjoy the sixties atmosphere and its free spirit, while others come to Matala for the small towns, the lively nightlife here, and the hotels in the north end.